Centroid-centered Modeling for Efficient Vision Transformer Pre-training

 \subsection{Image Corruption For Modeling}

-The self-supervised pre-training method is essentially a process of corrupting the image and then using the internal correlation of the image to restore the original image or some form of the original image.
-In our CCViT, we employed two corruption strategies: blockwise masking and centroids replacement.
-Blockwise masking~\cite{bao2022beit} is more challenging compared with random masking as it provides less visual context.
-In centroids replacement, we randomly replace some proportion of the remained patches with the corresponding centroids.
-Such technique allows model to learn the mapping relationships between centroids and indices, centroid approximate pixels and raw pixels.
-This makes our model more noise resistant and thus achieved better results.
+Self-supervised pre-training is a process of corrupting the image and then using internal correlations of the image to reconstruct the original image or other forms.
+In our CCViT, we employed two corruption strategies: blockwise masking and centroid replacing.
+Blockwise masking is more challenging compared with random masking as it provides less visual context.
+In centroid replacing, we randomly replace some proportion of the remained patches with the corresponding centroids.
+Such a technique allows the model to learn the mapping relationships between centroids and indices, centroid approximate pixels, and raw pixels.
+This makes our model more noise-resistant and thus achieves better results.